 Appointments are necessary (except for emergencies) and usually last 15 minutes.
 If you think you need more time, please tell the receptionist when making your appointment.
 Please arrive 10 minutes early for your first appointment to complete the paperwork.

-The University Health Service at Callaghan is an approved vaccination provider for COVID-19 vaccines.
-We are happy to help provide COVID-19 immunisation for our staff and students and wider community.
+The University Health Service at Callaghan is an approved vaccination provider for COVID-19 vaccines (Cominarty (Pfizer) and Vaxzevria (AstraZeneca).
+We are happy to help provide COVID-19 immunisation for our staff and students and wider university community.

-- If you are eligible you can book an appointment online through HotDoc.
+- You can book an appointment online through HotDoc for the appropriate vaccine.

 If you have an appointment but have not yet completed a consent form, please download it and bring the completed form to your appointment.